211225347/Smart-Academic-Library-Assistance-System-SALAS-/VOTING_RESULTS.md

 _Update this section after receiving peer feedback_

-- Example: "The CONTRIBUTING.md is very clear and easy to follow"
+-  "The CONTRIBUTING.md is very clear and easy to follow"
-- Example: "The API documentation with request/response examples is helpful"
+- "The API documentation with request/response examples is helpful"
-- Example: "The ROADMAP.md shows clear future direction"
+- "The ROADMAP.md shows clear future direction"

 ---